softwarefactory-project/DLRN/doc/source/api.rst

                      (optional)
 limit                integer     If set to a value, limit the returned promotions amount
                      (optional)  to <limit>.
+component            string      If set to a value, only report promotions for this component.
+                     (optional)
 ===================  ==========  ==============================================================

 The JSON output will contain an array where each item contains: